MESD/SettingsBundle/Resources/doc/index.md

 ###Understanding the terminology:

-Related settings are stored in a group called a `cluster`.
-Each `cluster` is attached to a `hive`.
+Related settings are stored in an entity called a `cluster`.
+Each `cluster` is attached to a parrent entity called a `hive`.
 You can create as many hives and clusters as you need.
-You should think of a `hive` as an application wide classification, and a `cluster` as sub-classification.
+You should think of a `hive` as an application wide classification, and a `cluster` as a sub-classification.

 ###Choosing the Definition Level - Hive or Cluster?: